tapio/live-server/README.md

 Version history
 ---------------

+* master (unreleased)
+	- `logLevel` parameter in library to control amount of console spam
+	- `--quiet` cli option to suppress console spam
 * v0.7.0
 	- API BREAKAGE: LiveServer library now takes parameters in an object
 	- Added possibility to specify host to the lib